kuzzleio/kuzzle/bin/README.md

 # Create the first administrative user account

-You will need it to connect to the admin console
+This is a recommended first step to secure your Kuzzle Backend

 ```
 $ kuzzle createFirstAdmin
 ```

-will guide you through the creation process of the first admin user and fix the rights to other user types if needed.
+This command will guide you through the creation process of the first admin user and fix the rights to other user types if needed.

-**Note:** This command is interactive and let you choose to reset the roles rights or not.
+**Note:** This command is interactive and let you choose whether you want to apply the default secured roles and profiles or not

 # Reset Kuzzle